kumahq/kuma-website/docs/docs/0.3.1/README.md

 Built on top of [Envoy](https://envoyproxy.io/), Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
 It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require a change to your application's code in order to be used.

 While being simple to use for most use-cases, Kuma also provides policies to configure the underlying Envoy data-planes in a more fine-grained manner.
-The result caters to both first-time users of Service Mesh, as well as the most experienced ones.
+By doing so, Kuma can be used by both first-time users of Service Mesh, as well as the most experienced ones.

 <center>
 <img src="/images/docs/0.2.0/diagram-01.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

 Kong built Kuma with feedback from 150+ enterprise organizations running Service Mesh in production.
 Kuma implements a pragmatic approach that is very different from the first-generation control planes:

-- it runs with low operational overhead across all the organization
+- **Universal**: Kuma runs on every platform, including Kubernetes and VMs.
-- it supports every platform
+- **Simple**: Kuma provides easy to use policies to get up and running in minutes.
-- it's easy to use while relying on a solid networking foundation delivered by Envoy.
+- **Envoy-based**: Kuma is built on top of Envoy, the most adopted proxy for Service Mesh.

 Built by Envoy contributors at Kong 🦍.